 However, a large portion of the study area has retained a natural appearance due to the presence of the low shrubs and taller trees dominated by camel thorn (Acacia erioloba).
-The most prominent anthropogenic elements in these areas include the N14 national route (Figure 16), the R31 main road (Figure 17), power lines (Figure 12) and other linear elements, such as telephone poles (Figure 11), communication poles and farm boundary fences.
+The most prominent anthropogenic elements in these areas include the R31 main road (Figure 14), power lines (Figure 12) and other linear elements, such as telephone poles (Figure 11), communication poles and farm boundary fences.
 The presence of this infrastructure is an important factor in this context, as the introduction of the proposed wind energy facilities would result in less visual contrast where other anthropogenic elements are already present.